 Within Mathematics, we are lucky that both LaTeX and the arXiv are the norm, and thus most research in our field ends up in open access PDFs.
-The problem then becomes managing a large number of documents, plus personal notes or annotations associated with each one, and being able to find these easily a posteriori.
+The problem then becomes managing a large number of documents, plus personal notes or annotations associated with each one, and being able to find these easily later.
 This is made difficult by the fact that many people use awful naming conventions for their documents, and also that some documents lack the OCR layers necessary to search within them for text.

 I thus sought to build some kind of process for how I read, parse, and recollect information, and came up with the following guidelines/constraints:

 - Documents need to be roughly separated, based on which of these categories they fall into:

 - Published and peer-reviewed papers (e.g. from the arXiv)